cohenchris/scripts/os/email/README.md

 # Setup Email Notifications

-Install and configure a system which allows the host machine to send email notifications.
+Install and configure email notifications on the host machine.